 Focus on the use case

-By means of the Silicon Economy Wrapper Toolbox it is now much easier for logistics companies to connect up to the IDS.
+By means of the Silicon Economy IDS Integration Toolbox it is now much easier for logistics companies to connect up to the IDS.
 This development includes guidelines and a software library.
-The Wrapper itself functions as an adapter and connector between a service or platform and the connector: by cutting off all application-specific functionalities, it eliminates essential configuration steps such as setting up connections or securing identities. »In this way, companies can focus directly on their use case«, explains Silicon Economy expert Jens Leveling, who helped to develop the tool.
+A Wrapper functions as an adapter and connector between a service or platform and the connector: by cutting off all application-specific functionalities, it eliminates essential configuration steps such as setting up connections or securing identities. »In this way, companies can focus directly on their use case«, explains Silicon Economy expert Jens Leveling, who helped to develop the tool.
 The toolbox, in turn, enables companies to further develop the Wrapper, to make it more intelligent and equip it with more functions.
 This allows them to extend their own software or implement new services.

-Like all Silicon Economy developments, the Wrapper Toolbox is an open source software available free of charge.
+Like all Silicon Economy developments, the IDS Integration Toolbox is an open source software available free of charge.
 It will soon be accessible via the Silicon Economy repository.
 This demonstrates once again that the Silicon Economy is leveraging its potential to put the already existing components for digital logistics together in a »Big Picture« to put them to use on a large-scale.

 Piloting in real supply chain

-The team running the Silicon Economy »Supply Chain Execution« development project has already piloted the integration of IDS with the Wrapper toolbox.
+The team running the Silicon Economy »Supply Chain Execution« development project has already piloted the integration of IDS with the toolbox.
 The participating industry partners represent an entire, real-life supply chain from supplier and wholesaler to customer in the field of C-parts management.
 C-parts are low-value goods that take a large amount of effort to procure, such as screws, nuts, washers for machines and plant.
 It is generally very challenging for companies to coordinate such articles and to handle reorders.
 In the »Supply Chain Execution« project, partners are currently forming the basis for a completely networked platform as a blueprint for setting up a decentral platform ecosystem, the key idea behind the Silicon Economy.